inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 sufficiently correlated with its immediate neighbors and must also have a level of temporal activity that exceeds some multiple of the estimated noise level.
 The two metrics can be computed for each pixel, providing two images that can be combined into one search image that can be used to identify neurons that meet the initialization criteria.
-An example of such images is displayed below: PNR Image obtained using a peak-to-noise ratio of 10 (left), Correlation Image obtained using a minimum correlation of 0.8 with 8 immediate neighbor pixels (middle), and a Search Image obtained by multiplying the PNR Image with the Correlation Image (right).
+An example of such images is displayed below: PNR Image obtained using a minimum peak-to-noise ratio of 10 (left), Correlation Image obtained using a minimum correlation of 0.8 with 8 immediate neighbor pixels (middle), and a Search Image obtained by multiplying the PNR Image with the Correlation Image (right).